MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ### Attachment considerations

-When saving an email or meeting to the CRM, consider the following limitations related to attachments:
+When saving an email or meeting to the CRM, you can also choose to save the attachments that are part of the email or meeting.
+Consider the following limitations related to attachments:

 - Only file types that are allowed by the CRM can be saved.
 Attachments that are too large or of disallowed type are not saved.
 Your CRM administrator can configure the file type and size restrictions.
 Any changes to these settings can take up to an hour to take effect in Copilot for Sales.
 For more information about configuring file type and size, see: